Modelling one-to-one table relationships¶

 here).
 As nested object relations are inserted before the parent, the passport_info

-error will be thrown either for the owner_id
+Not-NULL violation error will be thrown either for the owner_id field of passport_info or the id